RaphaeleL/nvim/README.md

 # Basic IDE Layer (Configuration) for Neovim

-**NaVim** is my Personal `nvim` Configuration for daily usage that works completely fine on Linux and MacOS. **NaVim** is a complete ide layer for `nvim` and easily customizable. it includes some useful plugins, but not everything the nvim community provides, for example no dap.
+**NaaVim** is my Personal `nvim` Configuration for daily usage that works completely fine on Linux and MacOS. **NaaVim** is a complete ide layer for `nvim` and easily customizable. it includes some useful plugins, but not everything the nvim community provides, for example no dap.

 ## Table of Contents